JahsDalmation/Mangawae/README.md

     - curl
     - img2pdf
-    - Python 3+
+    - Python 3 (or newer)

   # Steps

     # Optional
+      Not reccomended for new linux users.
     !!!
-If you do this step you MUST, where applicable, the adjust following commands       !!!
+If you do this step you MUST, where applicable, adjust the following commands       !!!
     !!!
 If you do not understand, enter: cd      into a terminal and continue at # Required !!!

     - First start by moving into the directory you wish to install Mangawae into.